DeepakVadgama/deepakvadgama.github.io/_posts/poems/2016-01-09-rationalizing-god.md

 The more you research the right literature, the clearer it all gets..
 Though it's advised to follow just one of many, else plenty confusion sets

-So focus and discipline go hand in hand, I believe they are the only way..
+Focus and discipline go hand in hand, and I believe they are the only way..
 Faith and humility are your strongest pillars, helping oppose any other sway

 You are waiting for happiness, it's long overdue..